|FACTS ABOUT BERKELEY FOLK DANCERS|

-All age groups are welcome; people with a wide range of ages dance with us.
+All age groups are welcome; people of a wide range of ages dance with us.

 Can I bring my children?

 If well behaved, they can watch, do their homework, etc. If able to dance, they can join in.
-(School aged children are half price).
+(School-aged children and full time students are free).
 Parents and children must be aware of safety issues.
 We do not want large adults colliding with smaller people.

 Especially about the Beginner class: